Cyber disputes loom large as Obama meets China's Xi

-RANCHO MIRAGE, California President Barack Obama will complain to Chinese President Xi Jinping at a summit on Friday about suspected Chinese cyber hacking of U.S. secrets, even as the White House faces growing questions at home over American government surveillance.
+SAN JOSE, California President Barack Obama will complain to Chinese President Xi Jinping at a summit on Friday about alleged Chinese hacking of U.S. secrets, even as the White House faces growing questions at home over American government surveillance.

 Meeting at the luxurious Sunnylands estate near Palm Springs in California, Obama will seek Xi's assurance that he takes seriously accusations of growing Chinese cyber spying, including snooping on advanced U.S. weapons designs.

-"All nations need to abide by international norms and affirm clear rules of the road," a senior U.S. official told reporters.
+"All nations need to abide by international norms and affirm clear rules of the road," a U.S. official told reporters in previewing the summit.
 "That's the backdrop to the discussions that the two presidents will have."

-Dispute over cybersecurity could test the two leaders' ability to get along when they meet in the California desert in talks that are billed as an informal get-to-know-you encounter.
+Dispute over cyber security could test the two leader's ability to get along when they meet in the Californian desert in talks that are billed as an informal get-to-know-you encounter.

-Obama, who arrived at the sun-baked summit venue on Friday afternoon and will welcome his Chinese counterpart later in the day, intends to tell Xi that Washington considers Beijing responsible for any cyberattacks originating from its territory and that it must take action, U.S. officials said.
+Obama intends to tell Xi that Washington considers Beijing responsible for any cyber attacks originating from its territory and that it must take action, U.S. officials said.

 But in his first meeting with Obama since taking over China's presidency in March, Xi may not be in a conciliatory mood.

-On the eve of the California summit, more questions were raised about the extent of U.S. government domestic spying when the Washington Post reported that the National Security Agency and the FBI are also tapping into the central servers of leading American Internet companies to examine emails and photos.
+As Obama was flying to California for the summit, more questions were raised about the extent of U.S. government domestic spying when The Washington Post reported that the National Security Agency and the FBI are also tapping into the central servers of leading American Internet companies to examine emails and photos.
 But major tech companies said they do not provide any government agency with "direct access" to their servers.

-Obama, visiting California's Silicon Valley earlier on Friday, staunchly defended the surveillance, calling it a "modest encroachment" on privacy that was necessary to protect the United States from terrorist attack.

 Pushing back against years of U.S. allegations of Chinese hacking, Beijing insists it is more a victim than a perpetrator of cyber espionage.
 China's top Internet security official said this week that he has "mountains of data" pointing to U.S. hacking aimed at China.